top of page

 • Sunday Outspokin Rides: Meet Sunday mornings throughout May at P&M Market on Orange St at 10am for a no-drop social ride.
 The pace is 10-12 mph and the distance is 20-35 miles.

-• Ice Cream Social rides: Meet at the flagpole on the New Haven Green at 5:45pm on Wednesday evenings for a no-drop social ride.
+• Ice Cream Social Rides: Meet at the flagpole on the New Haven Green at 5:45pm on Wednesday evenings for a no-drop social ride.
 The ride will visit a different ice cream parlor each week.
 The ride is 10 - 20 miles and goes at a 10mph pace.
 All are welcome.

-• Northampton Ride: Outspokin will be riding from New Haven to Northampton MA (80 miles) on Sunday, May 25th.
+• May 25th - Northampton Ride: Outspokin will be riding from New Haven to Northampton MA (80 miles) on Sunday, May 25th.
 We leave from the flagpole on the New Haven Green at 8am.
 Coffee stop in Southington, lunch in Southwick MA, and dinner in Northampton.
 Cars will be in Northampton for the return.
 This ride requires a reservation.
-Please contact Paul Proulx for information or to make a reservation: pauljproulx@comcast.net
+Please contact Paul Proulx for information or to make a reservation: pauljproulx@comcast.net.

 2025 May Bike Month